Dynamical Implementation of the Constraints in Conformal Gravity: Introduction

+The fourth-order equations of motion (e.o.m.) of Weyl's conformal gravity for the metric describe, beside the propagation of a massless graviton of helicity $\pm 2$ and of a massless gauge vector of helicity $\pm 1$, also ghost-like states (of helicity $\pm 2$, $\pm 1$) \cite{Stelle:1976gc,Ferrara:1977mv,Ferrara:1978rk,PhysRevD.26.934,Riegert,Antoniadis:1984br}.
 The standard formulation of Weyl's conformal gravity enjoys invariance under local Lorentz transformations and Weyl rescalings, but a non-manifest invariance under the full conformal symmetry is hidden. {In fact, the theory was later recognised as the gauge theory of the conformal group, where the full conformal invariance, including local special conformal transformations alongside Lorentz and dilatation symmetries, is realized at the Lagrangian level \cite{Ferrara:1977ij,Kaku:1977pa,Harnad:1976yu,Lord:1985fdw,Butter:2016qkx}.} The resulting action, for four-dimensional conformal gravity, has a Yang--Mills-like structure.
-The same model was then expressed in a Cartan geometric framework \cite{Sharpe}, which allows a compact matrix treatment \cite{Attard:2015jfr} and a better understanding of the underlying geometry.

-Conformal gravity has attracted renewed interest due to its deep connections with gauge theory formulations of gravity \cite{Kaku:1977pa,MacDowell:1977jt}, its role in AdS/CFT and holography \cite{Maldacena:2011mk}, and its potential relevance to cosmology and astrophysics without invoking Dark Matter \cite{Mannheim:2005bfa}. \\ Despite these appealing features, the geometric interpretation of conformal gravity and, in particular, of its constraints, remains less developed than in the Einstein-Cartan framework for pure gravity, motivating further investigation.
+The same model was then expressed in a Cartan geometric framework \cite{Sharpe}, which allows a compact matrix treatment \cite{Attard:2015jfr} and a better understanding of the underlying geometry. \\ Conformal gravity has attracted renewed interest due to its deep connections with gauge theory formulations of gravity \cite{Kaku:1977pa,MacDowell:1977jt}, its role in AdS/CFT and holography \cite{Maldacena:2011mk}, and its potential relevance to cosmology and astrophysics without invoking Dark Matter \cite{Mannheim:2005bfa}. \\ Despite these appealing features, the geometric interpretation of conformal gravity and, in particular, of its constraints, remains less developed than in the Einstein-Cartan framework for pure gravity, motivating further investigation.

 This work aims to clarify that, at least for the $D=4$ case, it is possible to find a \emph{first-order geometric formulation}\footnote{{By ``geometric formulation" we mean a Lagrangian formulation which does not rely on a choice of the metric.
 This is generally obtained if the fields are written in terms of differential forms and their exterior differential ($d$), and if the kinetic terms are expressed at first-order, avoiding use of the Hodge-dual operator.}} -- à la Cartan -- of conformal gravity, in a Lagrangian theory exhibiting manifest invariance under the full conformal group.
 By this we mean an approach where the differential and algebraic constraints usually understood \cite{Bach:1921zdq,Barut:1971bb,Harnad:1976yu,Kaku:1977pa,MacDowell:1977jt,Korzynski:2003bh,Wheeler:2013ora,Attard:2015jfr,DAuria:2021dth,Francois:2024rfh} on the fields of conformal gravity, could be obtained \emph{dynamically}, {from a \emph{Lagrangian} formulation,} just as it happens for the {torsion constraint in the Cartan--Einstein (CE) formulation of General Relativity (GR), which arises from the spin connection equation of motion}.
 The above {mentioned} constraints can actually be obtained {dynamically} from a geometric Lagrangian which turns out to be equivalent (after imposing the dynamical constraints) to the standard one of $D=4$ {conformal gravity} (CG) \cite{Kaku:1977pa,Attard:2015jfr}.
 More precisely, besides the vielbein, the set of off-shell fields of our conformal gravity à la Cartan includes the gauge fields associated with conformal boosts and dilatations, and the Lorentz spin connection.
 Their equations of motion, which correspond to passing to second-order, will allow to express the gauge fields in terms of the metric field and its derivatives only, thus recovering the standard Weyl theory.